DataDog/datadog-agent/docs/public/components/creating-components.md

 This page explains how to create components in detail.

-Thought this page we're going to create a compression component.
-The component is going to handle the payload compression before it gets sent to the Datadog backend.
+Throughout this page we're going to create a compression component.
+The component compresses the payload before sending it to the Datadog backend.

-Since there are multiple ways to compress data we are going to provide two implementations of the same component interface.
+Since there are multiple ways to compress data, we are going to provide two implementations of the same component interface:

-* one using [ZSTD](https://en.wikipedia.org/wiki/Zstd) data compression algorithm.
+* The [ZSTD](https://en.wikipedia.org/wiki/Zstd) data compression algorithm
-* one using [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) data compression algorithm.
+* The [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) data compression algorithm

 A Component is organize into multiple folders and Go packages.
 The main reason to separate a component into separate package is to separate the interface from the implementations and to improve code sharing.
 Having the interface declare in a separate package from the implementation allow to import the interface without having to import the different implementations.